The Driver's Handbook

 - at any point during your training, you may choose to take a practical driving test (VORT) with an instructor rather than the Competency Based Training & Assessment (CBT&A) method.

-Regardless of which method you use you must complete the logbook in the Driving Companion to demonstrate that you have completed 75 hours, including 15 hours at night, of practical driving experience.
+Regardless of which method you use you must record 75 hours of supervised driving experience, including 15 hours at night.

 Certificate of Competency